 Tips for Finding the Value of Your Sports Memorabilia

-If you just want a ballpark figure and you are not worried about an appraisal for insurance purposes, you can often get a good idea of the collectible's value yourself.
+If you just want a ballpark figure and you are not worried about a sports collectible appraisal for insurance purposes, you can often get a good idea of the collectible's value yourself.

 - Look at the auction listings on eBay for items that are the same as yours.
-Be sure and check the completed auctions to see the final prices.
+Be sure and check the auctions that have finished to see the acutal sold prices.
 You'll find a link to completed auctions on the left sidebar.